 Ireland's Office of the Revenue Commissioners said it did not comment on the tax affairs of individual companies.

 NO QUESTIONS ASKED

-At least 206 of America's largest 500 companies by market capitalization have one or more subsidiaries in Ireland, Reuters research showed.
+At least 206 of America's largest 500 companies by market capitalisation have one or more subsidiaries in Ireland, Reuters research showed.

 Drugmaker Pfizer leads the way with 32 Irish-registered companies.
 Pfizer makes some of it drugs in Ireland, employs 3,200 people and has invested $7 billion there in the last 45 years.
 It did not reply to Reuters request for comment on the number of subsidiaries it has in Ireland.